-Hockey is a very fast paced game and a sport that can be dangerous if the right equipment is not used.
+Hockey is a very fast-paced game and a sport that can be dangerous if the right equipment is not used.
 The mouthguard is a very important piece in protecting your body while playing.
 Many people may not think that the mouthguard is very crucial or important.
-The mouthguard is indeed very crucial for one’s safety while playing hockey.
+The mouth guard is indeed very crucial for one’s safety while playing hockey.

-Here are the 9 best mouth guards for hockey
+Here are the top-rated mouthguards for hockey.

 - Sisu Max Mouth Guard (Best Overall)

-- NXTRND Rush Mouth Guard Combo Pack
+- NXTRND Rush Mouth Guard Combo Pack (Best Combo Pack)

-- Armor Armor Sports Mouth Guard
+- Under Armor Sports Mouth Guard (Best For The Money)